Ahmad-Sai/StegApp/README.md

 <img src="https://user-images.githubusercontent.com/85080576/149426114-27921ff4-227a-4fe9-9ac2-ce07d78d1989.png" width="600" height="300" />

-_If you choose to save, then your image will be save as image_msg.jpg_
+_If you choose to save the image, then your image will be save as image_msg.jpg_

 Image Comparison of before and after the message was embedded in the image: